Sean Spicer Called Out By CNN And Other Reporters About Briefing Camera Ban

 “Fox News always got a question every day at the briefing under President Obama, so let’s just make sure that that’s perfectly clear to everybody watching out there.
 This is a new thing that this White House is doing to us here at CNN and to a couple of other news outlets as well.”

 In a piece published to their website on Monday afternoon, CNN accused Sean Spicer and the Trump White House of trying to diminish the relevance of daily televised briefings “through benign neglect.”
-They argue that Spicer and the administration know that ours is a visual culture, and that people don’t pay attention if it isn’t televised.
+They argue that Spicer and the administration know that ours is a visual culture and that people don’t pay attention if it isn’t televised.
 Spicer said last week that he agrees that the conversation about policy that takes place in the daily gatherings is important but that whether or not they are televised “is not the be-all and end-all.”
 CNN addressed that comment with this.

 “There appears to be no more substance in Spicer’s answers when the cameras are off versus when they are on.
 He — and deputy press secretary Sarah Huckabee Sanders — tend to be extremely terse when answering questions and, when asked about President Trump’s view on a particular issue, often insist they simply haven’t asked the president.
 And they don’t follow up.
 Whether or not the cameras are running.”